 Medical Printed Collections

-The Manchester Medical Society, founded in 1834, deposited its collection in the Library in 1875, a decision which was fully confirmed in 1930.
+The Manchester Medical Society, founded in 1834, deposited its collection at Owens College in 1875, a decision which was fully confirmed in 1930.
+The growth of the collection owes much to officers of the Society such as Charles Clay, who gave 1000 volumes in 1860, and especially to Thomas Windsor, Honorary Librarian 1853-63 and 1879-1883.

 - All material acquired up to 1890 is recorded in Catalogue of the Library of the Manchester Medical Society (Manchester, 1890).